google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 ### Add a Footer

-Most sites need a footer to display content such as Terms and Conditions, disclaimers and other content that is not meant to be in the main navigation nor in the main content area of the page.
+Most sites need a footer to display content such as Terms and Conditions, disclaimers, and other content that isn't meant to be in the main navigation or in the main content area of the page.

-In our site we will just link to Terms and Conditions, a Contact page and our social media profiles.
+In our site, we will just link to Terms and Conditions, a Contact page, and our social media profiles.

 {% include_code _code/addcontent.html footer %}